All Episodes

 They're fed up.

-And particularly the last seven years of the most radical Democrat Party expansion that we have seen in our lives not be opposed, not be stopped.
+They've had a lifetime full of, and particularly the last seven years of the most radical Democrat Party expansion that we have seen in our lives not be opposed, not be stopped, not even campaigned against in a serious way.

 So the levels of frustration are reaching a maximum point.

-So it's it's not just one reason.
+So it's not just one reason.

 Two reasons are primary, but I could just illustrate here how they are related to so many other things.

-And I'm surprised by some of it like you are.
+And I'm surprised by some of it, like you are.

 It amazes me that it doesn't matter.

-But I have to keep reminding myself that's not why he's supported.
+But I have to keep reminding myself, that's not why he's supported.

 In fact, that kind of in-depth understanding and ability to discuss policy like it's discussed in Washington is itself a negative.